The Special Installment Plan Description:

 When will this be available?

-These plans will become available in December but residents should wait until they have a delinquency bill.
+These plans became available in December 2022 but residents should wait until they have a delinquency bill.

 311 Process Notes